Low-Residency MFA in Creative Writing

 - Unique Experimental Approach

-- Cohort model developing a strong sense of community among MFA students
+- A cohort-based structure that fosters strong community bonds among MFA students

 Program Format